priyaverma05/AI-Powered-Resume-Screening-and-Candidate-Ranking-System/README.md

 An AI-driven system that automates resume screening using NLP and Machine Learning.

 ## 📌 Overview
-Recruiters receive hundreds of resumes for each job posting, making manual screening time-consuming and inefficient.
-This AI-powered Resume Screening System uses Natural Language Processing (NLP) and Machine Learning (ML) to automate candidate shortlisting based on job description relevance.
+For every job ad, recruiters receive hundreds of resumes, which makes manual screening laborious and ineffective.
+This AI-powered resume screening system automatically shortlists candidates based on the relevance of the job description using machine learning (ML) and natural language processing (NLP).

 ✅ Extracts text from PDF/DOCX resumes